earthly/earthly/docs/guides/integration.md

 Running unit tests in a build pipeline is relatively simple.
 By definition, unit tests have no external dependencies.
 Things get more interesting when we want to test how our service integrates with other services and external systems.
 A service may have dependencies on external file systems, on databases, on external message queues, or other services.
 An ergonomic and effective development environment should have simple ways to construct and run integration tests.
 It should be easy to run these tests locally on the developer machine and in the build pipeline.

-## A Scenario

-Imagine this scenario: You work on a team that owns a service, that, in production runs containerized as part of a microservice architecture.
-The totality of the services that make-up production are too numerous reasonably run on a developer machine but thankfully your service only depends on a handful of other services.
-You have unit tests but need ways to test your points of integration with your dependencies.
-You also want ways to test your service end to end, that is you want to exercise it in ways a service consumer might.

-For simplicity's sake, this guide will use a Scala application with a very simple set of dependencies.
-In principle, these steps will work with any service whose dependencies can be specified in a docker-compose file.
+** This guide will take an existing application with integration tests and show how they can be easily run inside earthly, both in the local development environment as well as in the build pipeline. **

-## The Example App
+## Prerequisites

-The app has one purpose, it returns the first 5 countries alphabetically via standard out.
-To do this it connects to a database through a data access layer and returns the results from a Postgres table.
-The specifics of the app are not relevant to the testing method but are outlined here for clarity.

-The application has unit tests that don't require any dependencies.
-Additionally it has integration tests that exercise the data access layer and the connection to the database.
+*This integration approach can work with most applications and development stacks.
+See [examples](https://github.com/earthly/earthly/tree/master/examples) for guidance on using earthly in other languages.*

+### Our Application

+The application we start with is simple.
+It returns the first 5 countries alphabetically via standard out.
+It has unit tests and integration tests.
+The integration tests require a datastore with the correct data in place.

 {% method %}
 {% sample lang="App" %}